Yojimbo

-Yojimbo (用心棒, Yōjinbō) is a 1961 Japanese samurai film directed by Akira Kurosawa, who also co-wrote the screenplay and was one of the producers.
+Yojimbo (用心棒, Yōjinbō) is a 1961 Japanese jidaigeki film directed by Akira Kurosawa, who also co-wrote the screenplay and was one of the producers.
 The film stars Toshiro Mifune, Tatsuya Nakadai, Yoko Tsukasa, Isuzu Yamada, Daisuke Katō, Takashi Shimura, Kamatari Fujiwara, and Atsushi Watanabe.
 In the film, a rōnin arrives in a small town where competing crime lords fight for supremacy.
 The two bosses each try to hire the newcomer as a bodyguard.

 Based on the success of Yojimbo, Kurosawa's next film, Sanjuro (1962), was altered to incorporate the lead character of this film.
-In both films, the character wears a rather dilapidated dark kimono bearing the same family mon.
+In both films, the character wears a worn dark kimono bearing the same family mon.
 (Note: The mon Mifune's character wears in both films is the Maruni Kenkatabami (丸に剣片喰), which is the mon of director Akira Kurosawa.)

 The film was released and produced by Toho on April 25, 1961.
 Yojimbo received highly positive reviews, and, over the years, became widely regarded as one of the best films by Kurosawa.
 The film grossed an estimated US$2.5 million worldwide with a budget of ¥90.87 million ($631,000).
-It was unofficially remade by Sergio Leone as the Spaghetti Western film A Fistful of Dollars (1964), leading to a lawsuit by Toho.
+Its story was plagiarized by Sergio Leone in his Spaghetti Western A Fistful of Dollars (1964), leading to a lawsuit by Toho.